-- 8. Try to structure your soldering activities by placing several components on the circuit board before picking up the soldering iron.
+- The reason for this is that a tinned tip will transfer heat much faster, thus reducing the amount of time needed to get the solder to flow around the component lead and circuit board pad. - 8.
+Try to structure your soldering activities by placing several components on the circuit board before picking up the soldering iron.
 This allows for more efficient soldering since the iron will remain tinned throughout this soldering cycle. - 9.
 Apply the tip of the soldering iron evenly to both the circuit board pad and the component lead first.
 Then touch the solder to the lead and allow it to spread, or "flow" as it's known in the trade.
-When you see the solder flow, you will know that you have a strong, well soldered joint. - Don't use too much solder- "the bigger the blob, the better the job" is not true here.
+When you see the solder flow, you will know that you have a strong, well soldered joint. - 10.
+Don't use too much solder-"the bigger the blob, the better the job" is not true here.
 Some have described the perfect solder joint as looking like a small Hershey's Kiss (or a small volcano if you don't like chocolate). - 11.
 Clean the tip often using brass wool, or a damp sponge.
 Brass wool has become the preferred material since it will not lower the temperature of the soldering tip.
 The constant cooling and reheating of the tip can shorten its life due to contraction and expansion.
 However, a damp sponge will clean the tip as well. - 12.
 Don't move the joint while it is cooling, and don't blow on it to cool it off.
 This can cause a "cold" solder joint which can result in a high electrical resistance between the component and the circuit board.